gnafit/gna/doc/source/tutorial/compound_transformations.rst

 The ``Product`` transformation is very similar to the ``Sum``.
 The example, one to one similar to the example from the previous section may be found below.
 The main differences are that there is a method ``multiply(output)`` for binding outputs.
-The object defines transformation `product` with output, named `prodcut`.
+The object defines transformation `product` with output, named `product`.

 .. literalinclude:: ../../../macro/tutorial/compound/03_product_variants.py
     :linenos: